genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to perform differential gene expression analysis between groups of samples.
-The application accepts Mapped Read Counts (from Quantify Raw Coverage in Genes application) and generates Differential Expression Statistics file which you can view with the Expression Navigator application.
+The application accepts Mapped Read Counts (from the "Quantify Raw Coverage in Genes" application) and generates Differential Expression Statistics file which you can view with the Expression Navigator application.

 .. image:: images/test_differential_gene_expression.png